Hannemit/PythonFun/README.md

 This repository contains some fun python projects.
 Currently there is:

-## HanneSnake, a snake game written in python using curses.
+## HanneSnake, a snake game written in python using curses (currently not working)

 ![screenshot_snake](https://user-images.githubusercontent.com/7837824/41191101-42a292dc-6be2-11e8-82a0-73f7bd56b9aa.png)